Antiques

 Do you help your clients buy or sell art?

-Our loans allow us to sell both publicly and privately during the term.
-You can also get a loan from us in advance to acquire an artwork.
-Our legal team adjusts the contract to the client’s needs.
+Our loan services encompass both public and private sales throughout the loan term.
+Additionally, clients can secure a loan from us in advance to acquire artworks.
+Our legal team customizes contracts according to the client’s specific requirements.

-Are there any setbacks that you’ve encountered during your 13 years in the art loan business?
+Are there any setbacks you’ve encountered during your 13 years in the art loan business?

 “So far we have never had any major problems”